 Adam Pah is a Clinical Assistant Professor at the Kellogg School of Management and Organizations at Northwestern University.
-He also serves as the Associate Director of and an Assistant Research Professor at NICO, the Northwestern Institute on Complex Systems.
 He received his BS from Arizona State University, PhD from Northwestern University, and has worked industrially as a Data Scientist.

 Innovation adoption in professional networks; Predicting social dynamics with missing network information; Healthcare networks and decision support; Social policy; Conflict; Contagion in time series; Racial disparities in educational access and attainment.

 Impact of artificial intelligence on business; designing and leading data science teams, departments, and initiatives; leveraging crowds for innovation; networks of trust in decentralized contracting systems.

 The Kellogg Executive Development Program transforms organizational leaders.
 It equips top-performing, mid-level to senior managers to make decisions and take strategic action based upon both traditional and innovative business practices.
 Participants build skills and awareness as they realize their potential for assuming general management roles.

 As the world of business changes at breakneck speed, executives must stay at the forefront of management thinking and practice.
 This program delivers a wealth of new knowledge and insights for managing change with confidence in the 21st century.